 Supplying that extra boost is a 1.7-liter Eaton R1740 TVS supercharger that actually spins 5,000 rpm faster than the outgoing Corvette ZR1's unit.
 Other high-tech features include stronger aluminum cylinder heads, titanium intake valves, forged aluminum pistons and stainless steel exhaust headers.
 A larger capacity dry-sump oiling system is also included.

-The V8 can be mated either to a seven-speed manual or a new eight-speed 8L90 automatic transmission with paddle shifters.
+The V8 can be mated either to a seven-speed manual transmission or a new eight-speed automatic unit with paddle shifters.
 Instead of fitting the 'Vette with a dual-clutch unit, the automaker's engineers worked to give the eight-speed gearbox "world class shift-response times."
 GM says that upshifts - at wide-open-throttle - are executed at eight-hundredths of a second quicker than those in the dual clutch-equipped Porsche 911.

 Despite boasting two extra gears, the transmission takes up the same amount of space as the six-speed automatic unit currently used in the Corvette Stingray.
 Moreover, the eight-cog unit weighs about 8 pounds less than the six-speed.